for the 2016 CSI/MHC Summer Program in Beijing

 MHC students who complete the program successfully will receive a total of 8 credits.
 These credits count against the maximum of 8 summer school credits that students may use toward the Mount Holyoke degree.
 (Students who have already transferred in some summer credits may petition for an exception to the 8-credit limit.)
 Students from other colleges should consult their home institution about credit transfer.

 Students will live in double rooms in PKU's modern dormitories.
-Rooms are equipped with air conditioning, television, refrigerator, and private bath.
+Rooms are equipped with air conditioning, television, refrigerator, and a private bath.
 Every floor has a laundry room and kitchen.

 Mount Holyoke offers a very limited amount of financial aid for the program, available to MHC students only; see the application form for details.
 Students from other colleges should check with their home institutions about financial aid.

-We strongly encourage students who are U.S. citizens or permanent residents (green card) to apply for the Benjamin Gilman Scholarships or the Freeman-Asia Grants sponsored by the Freeman Foundation.
+We strongly encourage students who are U.S. citizens or permanent residents (green card) to apply for the Benjamin Gilman Scholarships or the Freeman-ASIA Grants sponsored by the Freeman Foundation.
 We also encourage students to explore the IIEPassport Study Abroad Funding directory.
 MHC students should review the Outside Scholarships page for additional instructions.